rsmmr/git-notifier/README.rst

     ``--log <file>``
         Write logging information into the given file.
 Default is ``git-notifier.log`` inside the repository.

+    ``--mailcmd <command>``
+        Specifies the command to use for sending mail.
+Default is /usr/sbin/sendmail.

     ``--mailserver <host>``
         SMTP server to use for outgoing mails.
 Default is None, in